 - Cluster running Qumulo Core

-With every release, Qumulo publishes performance benchmark results in Tableau from testing we have run on a newly formed cluster using Linux clients.
+With every release, Qumulo publishes performance benchmarks in Qumulo Trends from testing we have run on a newly formed cluster using Linux clients.

 For the published throughput and IOPS numbers, we use some popular, off-the-shelf tests and run them in a couple different configurations.
 The numbers reported are benchmarks of expected performance if the same tests were run in the same manner.